Aluminum is expensive.

 Not to mention shop dust settling on the surface.

-If you are not TIG or MIG welding straight away but have gone through this process, you may well get away with using just your wire brush to remove the small build up of a few hours of Aluminum oxide.
+If you’re not TIG or MIG welding straight away but have gone through this process, you may well get away with using just your wire brush to remove the small build up of a few hours of Aluminum oxide.

-- After you have welded.
+3. After you’ve welded.
 To remove any soot, black specs and contamination that your Aluminum filler metal has driven to the surface.

 To effectively use your wire scratch brush on Aluminum, it is best to brush in one direction then the other.
 What do I mean by this?